Mu Qing (journalist)

 Mù Qīng (穆青; March 15, 1921 – October 11, 2003) was a Chinese journalist and politician.
 He was known for his contributions to Chinese journalism in the 20th century.
 He was a reporter at Xinhua News Agency for decades before becoming its President.
 Most of his works were published in journalism textbooks and have been used widely throughout China.

 Biography

 Youth

 Mu was born in Bengbu, Anhui in 1921.
 After attending secondary school in Henan he joined the Eighth Route Army, and in 1937, at the age of 16, he was responsible for a number of propaganda works.
-He joined the Communist Party of China in 1939 and entered the Lu Xun Academy of Art (鲁迅艺术学院) a year later.
+He joined the Chinese Communist Party in 1939 and entered the Lu Xun Academy of Art (鲁迅艺术学院) a year later.

 War Correspondent

 Mu commenced his career in journalism as a war correspondent in Jiefang Daily in the year 1942.
 Early in his career, he engaged in covering news stories on war, including the Sino-Japanese War (1937–1945) and the Chinese Civil War.
 After Japan had surrendered in 1945, Mu was sent to the North-eastern China and established Dongfang Daily (东方日报).